View this page as a pdf

 – The Master of Public Health program is designed to prepare students to define, critically assess, and resolve public health problems.
 The program emphasizes acquisition of knowledge and skills for promoting health, preventing disease, and conducting research.
 DO/MS

 DO/MS - Doctor of Osteopathic Medicine/Master of Science in Nutrition – Based upon the 2010 Patient Protection and Health Care Affordability Act Congress has put an increased demand on the health care delivery system for preventive services, which includes nutrition in almost all areas in primary care.
-NSU's new Master of Science in Nutrition provides an excellent interprofessional graduate degree for student leaders who want to integrate nutrition into the field of osteopathic medicine and to enable those who want to practice in the profession of nutrition and dietetics to meet their academic requirements so they can enter the field.
+NSU's new Master of Science in Nutrition provides an excellent interprofessional graduate degree for student leaders who want to integrate nutrition into the field of osteopathic medicine.
 DO/MSBI Doctor of Osteopathic Medicine/Master of Science in Biomedical Informatics

 – The Master of Science in Biomedical Informatics trains future leaders in the development, dissemination, and evaluation of information technology as it relates to the health care environment, which includes hospitals, health care delivery systems, health information technology system vendors, eHealth companies, insurers, pharmaceutical companies, and academic institutions.
 DO/MSDEM Doctor of Osteopathic Medicine/Master of Science in Disaster and Emergency Management